Emergency Medical Services

 Academic Pathways

-UNM-Taos now offers an associate of science in EMS (AS-EMS) which satisfies the prerequisites for entering a paramedic program as well as nearly all pre-nursing requirements.
-UNM main campus in Albuquerque offers the bachelor degree at the paramedic level in EMS.
+UNM-Taos now offers an associate of science in EMS (AS-EMS) which satisfies the prerequisites for entering the UNM paramedic program as well as nearly all pre-nursing requirements.
+UNM main campus in Albuquerque offers the bachelor's degree at the paramedic level in EMS.
 This degree has many possible focuses from community paramedicine, to premedical, to education and administration.
 See the details below.
 Talk to an advisor about how to get started on an associate degree in EMS.

 Courses